guitarbeat/scanimage-zcontrol/src/README.md

 ## Development and Testing Files

-### `investigate_image_data.m`
-Utility script for exploring image data access in ScanImage.
-Used during development to:
-- Test different methods of accessing image data
-- Verify channel configuration
-- Debug data scope access

-### `investigate_scanimage_vars.m`
-Development tool for exploring ScanImage's internal variables and properties.
-Used to:
-- Map ScanImage's object hierarchy
-- Identify relevant properties and methods
-- Debug integration points

 ## Usage

 For normal usage, you only need to use `SI_BrightnessZControl.m`.
-The other files are either:
-1. Supporting classes (`SI_MotorGUI_ZControl.m`)
-2. Development tools (investigation scripts)
+The GUI is now more compact, uses available space efficiently, and is focused on Z control and brightness monitoring only.
+All development tools have been removed from the main interface for clarity and usability.

 See the main README.md for usage instructions.